 - Child rider.
 Extends coverage to your children up to age 23, with the ability to convert to a permanent policy.

 - Guaranteed insurability rider.
 Allows you to purchase additional insurance at specified dates without having to take a medical exam.

 - Term insurance rider.
 Allows you to add additional coverage to your permanent policy for a specified amount of time.

 - Waiver-of-premium rider.
 Waives your policy premiums if you become disabled.

-SBLI review and complaints
+SBLI life insurance reviews and complaints

 SBLI is accredited with the Better Business Bureau (BBB), and has an A+ rating for its customer engagement.
 The BBB has only recorded four complaints in the last three years, which is low for an insurance company of that size.